Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 - Sponsor, enroll the user with data and face biometrics, and issue passkeys.
 - Issue DFCs to a user after performing PIV credential verification.
-- Issue mobile digital credentials in the Unifyia ID Wallet app installed on the mobile device of a user.
+- Issue mobile digital credentials in the Unifyia ID Wallet app installed on a user's mobile device.

 **Before You Begin**

-- Ensure that you're registered with the necessary privileges as an authorized operator within your organization.
+- Ensure you're registered with the necessary privileges as an authorized operator within your organization.
 - You must have at least one active identity device to access the Unifyia platform.
 - Relevant devices such as smart cards or security keys are available if you are issuing passkeys (FIDO2).
 - You have installed the Unifyia Operator Client on your system to access the connected devices.
 Currently, the Operator Client is available only for Windows systems.